jordipons/sklearn-audio-transfer-learning/README.md

 # Audio Transfer Learning with Scikit-learn and Tensorflow
-We use pre-trained Tensorflow models as audio feature extractors, and Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on a CPU.
+We use pre-trained Tensorflow models as audio feature extractors and Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on a CPU.

 See the pipeline when using the [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset) model: